khourious/vgapONT/README.rst

 How to use the vgapWGS pipeline
 ===================================

 --------
 ILLUMINA
 --------

-Only requires the path containing the fastq.gz sequencing data and the primer scheme information at the command line:
+Only requires the raw path and the primer scheme at the command line:

 .. code:: bash